 Flags, signs and banners bearing the image of historical figures and patriotic songs were abundant, with the demonstrators celebrating, as never before, this historic date by loudly demanding a new Republic and the rule of law.

 If figures of heroes of the Revolution have always been present in the demonstrations since the beginning of the Hirak, never have the streets of the capital been haloed by so many images of the emblematic figures of the National War of Liberation.

 Moreover, the demonstrators, always up to date in their slogans, strongly demanded the release of the moudjahid (war hero) Bouregaâ during this 20th demonstration.
 “Free Algeria, liberate Bouregaâ“, demanded many protesters in Algiers and other cities.
 Others chanted “Ya Amirouche, ya Lhouaes, Bouregaâ mesdjoun and El Harrach” (Amirouche, Si El Haoues, know that Bouregaâ is in prison in El Harrach).
 One way for these demonstrators to denounce the arrest of this war hero, commander of the historic Wilaya IV during the liberation war, on the eve of Independence Day.

-The Algerian people also denounced the dangerous liaisons the current regime holds with the United Arab Emirates and Saudi Arabia, two countries whose royal families’ legitimacy can be questioned.
+The Algerian people also denounced the dangerous liaisons the current regime holds with the United Arab Emirates and Saudi Arabia.

 Beaten for celebrating independence day

 The Algerian police proceeded to viciously repress the peaceful demonstrators towards the end of the afternoon.
 Tear gas was used and some demonstrators were seriously injured.